FEMUR ANATOMY

 • Function

-• Attachment point for the Quadratus femoris muscle, aiding in hip stabilization
+• Attachment point for the Quadratus femoris muscle, aiding in your hip stabilization

 BODY OF THE FEMUR